 pellagra.
 Symptoms of this can include skin lesions, hair loss, and gastrointestinal

-Women who are pregnant or breastfeeding shouldn’t use leucine supplements.
+People who are pregnant or breastfeeding shouldn’t use leucine supplements.
 People

 who have maple syrup urine disease (MSUD), a rare inherited issue, shouldn’t take

-either.
+it either.
 They also shouldn’t take the other branched-chain amino acids.
 These include

 isoleucine and valine.